 This degree is intended for students with an interest in transferring to a baccalaureate institution in the State of Washington in one of the targeted disciplines.
-(For engineering transfer within the State of Washington, use the Associate of Science (Track 2) Major Related Program-Pre-Engineering degree
+(For engineering transfer within the State of Washington, use the Associate of Science (Track 2) Major Related Program-Pre-Engineering degree appropriate for the desired discipline.)
+Typically the Associate in Arts degree is best suited for transfer to certain baccalaureate institutions.
+Students should meet early in their matriculation at Olympic College with an academic facComplete MATH& 142 or MATH 143 or place into MATH& 151

-- Complete PHYS 110 or a rigorous high school physics class - Complete CHEM& 139 or place into CHEM& 141
+Complete PHYS 110 or a rigorous high school physics class Complete CHEM& 139 or place into CHEM& 141

-Basic Writt en Communication Skills (10 credits)
+Basic Written Communication Skills (10 credits)

 ENGL& 101 English Composition I 5

-ENGL& 102 Composition II .
-5
+ENGL& 102 Composition II 5

-ENGL& 235 Technical Writing 510
+ENGL& 235 Technical Writing 5 10

-D:- O itative Skills (15 credits)
+Basic Quantitative Skills (15 credits)

-Dasic Wuani ilulive akilia (13 (leulia)

-Calculus I 5
+MATH& 151 Calculus I 5

-MATH& 151